Keep the Fire Burning: A Better Way to Network

 Block a little time each week or month to intentionally tend to your network.
 Think of it as tending the fire, not just lighting it in a panic.

-Here are four small, meaningful ways to do this:
+Here are four small, meaningful ways to make this happen:

-2. Celebrate a win or milestone someone shared.
+2. Celebrate a win or milestone you are aware of someone achieving.

 3. Schedule a walk, coffee, or virtual catch-up just because.